google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 Peek Length box should be able to take hex string?
 [Awaiting Review] -8Ball Message to tell user pointer not found or a notification Add a loading bar ?

+- Changes - 16/04/12
+Combined the peek&poke textbox together in to one hexbox using (Be.hexbox with some modifications) changed the functions and events to work with the new hexbox added teh Be.Windows.Forms.HexBox.dll to the Important Files directory added 2 new functions
++ ByteArrayToString(byte[] bytes)
++ StringToByteArray(string text)